WorldWideTelescope/pywwt/doc/source/index.rst

 - Compatibility with Python 2.7 and 3.4
 - All commands now return case-sensitive results
 - Fixed a bug where the color parameter was not being passed correctly when creating a new layer
-- Attempting to use the `WWTClient.load` method when controlling WWT over a network now raises an error.
+- Attempting to use the ``WWTClient.load`` method when controlling WWT over a network now raises an error.

 Outstanding Issues in version 0.2.0:

-- The `ui_settings` method does not change anything in the WWT client, apparently due to a bug on the WWT side.
+- The ``WWTClient.ui_settings`` method does not change anything in the WWT client, apparently due to a bug on the WWT side.

 Contents: